You can't believe you're in this situation.

 If you can't afford a therapist, reach out to a close friend or family member you can trust, or find someone in your church or religious community to talk to.

 Also, if you are considering ending your relationship, set up a meeting with a divorce attorney, so you're armed with exactly what you need to know related to your financial and legal rights.

 Abusers often threaten to take away money, the children, or the house should the victim try to leave.
 In most cases, these are empty threats that would never hold up in court should you end the relationship.

 8. Practice daily self-care.

-Living through an emotional abusive relationship takes a tremendous toll on your mental and physical health.
+Living through an emotionally abusive relationship takes a tremendous toll on your mental and physical health.

 The energy you expend simply trying to get through the day is enough to drain you and weaken your immune system because of the ongoing stress.